CyVerse-learning-materials/learning-materials-home/docs/faq.md

 -----------------------------------------------------------------------

-??? question "How do I connect to a shared or public folder with CyberDuck?"
+??? question "**How do I connect to a shared or public folder with CyberDuck?**"

     See our [using CyberDuck documentation](ds/cyberduck.md)

 -----------------------------------------------------------------------

-??? question " How do I open a connection to a private folder that is shared with me?"
+??? question "**How do I open a connection to a private folder that is shared with me?**"

     See our [using the Data Store documentation](ds/intro.md)

 -----------------------------------------------------------------------

-??? question "How do I make a folder public with iCommands?"
+??? question "**How do I make a folder public with iCommands?**"

     Although you can share files and folders in the DE and create public links, you must use iCommands make them visible to everyone.
 Permissions are set in iCommands by using `ichmod` (<https://docs.irods.org/4.2.1/icommands/user/#ichmod>).